aryakaul/tinyjam/README.md

 ## Versioning

-Releases are logged in the `VERSION` file at the repo root.
-Update it whenever a new tinyjam version ships so future runs can trace their history.
+Releases are logged in `CHANGELOG.md` at the repo root.
+See the changelog for version history and release notes.